Hamza Shibli

-Hamza Shibli (حمزة شيبلي, חמזה שיבלי; born 19 August 2004) is an Israeli professional footballer who plays as a left-winger for Israeli club Bnei Yehuda on loan from Maccabi Haifa, and both the Israel national under-19 team and the Israel national under-20 team.
+Hamza Shibli (حمزة شيبلي, חמזה שיבלי; born 19 August 2004) is an Israeli professional footballer who plays as a left-winger for Israeli club Hapoel Kfar Saba on loan from Maccabi Haifa, and both the Israel national under-19 team and the Israel national under-20 team.

 Early life

 Shibli was born in Shibli–Umm al-Ghanam, Israel, to a Muslim-Arab Bedouin family.
 His younger brother Jad Shibli is a fellow footballer of his, who plays for the youth squad of Israeli club Maccabi Haifa.
 His hometown, the Bedouin village of Shibli-Umm al-Ghannam, is adjacent to Mount Tabor in northern in Israel.

 Club career

 He started to play for the Israeli club Maccabi Haifa's children team, when he was 10 years old.

 On 11 July 2023 made his debut in the senior team in the 4–0 win against Ħamrun Spartans in UEFA Champions League qualifying.

 On 28 January 2024 loaned to Hapoel Petah Tikva until the end of the season.

 On 20 August 2024 loaned to Ironi Kiryat Shmona.